Navisence/kwispel/README.md

-# kwispel
+# Kwispel

-*kwispel* is a Django app to manage quiz results and show rankings.
+*Kwispel* is a Django app to manage quiz results and show rankings.

 ## Features